North Strathfield: History

 With industry moving out in the late 20th century, the area has been gentrified and became largely residential.
-The suburb name of "North Strathfield" was gazetted in 1993, giving the area its own identity as a separate suburb.
-The Arnott's factory moved out in 1997, with the former factory site redeveloped into the "Bakehouse Quarter" retail and restaurant complex.
+The Arnott's factory moved out in 1997, with the former factory site redeveloped into the "Bakehouse Quarter" retail and restaurant complex, although its corporate headquarters remains on George Street in the suburb.
 More recently, many high density residential developments have replaced former industrial sites.

 In 2000, the Municipality of Concord merged with Drummoyne Council to become the City of Canada Bay Council.

+The suburb name of "North Strathfield" was gazetted in 1993, joining together the northeastern part of Homebush and the southwestern part of Concord and giving the area its own identity as a separate suburb.
+The suburb name remains seldom used, with many places in the suburb still identified as being in "Homebush" (western part) or "Concord" (eastern part) in common parlance and even in some official sources.
+Because North Strathfield is much better integrated with the northern part of Homebush than the two halves of Homebush are to each other, government planning documents refer to North Homebush and North Strathfield together, as the "Homebush Precinct", and Canada Bay Council in particular refers to a section of this precinct as the "Homebush North Precinct", even though no part of that section lies in the suburb of Homebush.

+In the 21st century, North Strathfield experienced substantial urban renewal, particularly with the redevelopment of the former industrial precinct into the Bakehouse Quarter.
+The area now features a mix of residential apartments, commercial spaces, and recreational facilities, contributing to the suburb's vibrant community atmosphere.
+North Strathfield railway station underwent a significant upgrade in 2019, enhancing accessibility with the addition of new lifts, modern amenities and improved security features, all while preserving the site's heritage character.

 Population

-In the 2016 Census, there were 4,767 people in North Strathfield.
-41.9% of people were born in Australia.
-The next most common countries of birth were China 11.6%, South Korea 7.7% and India 6.2%.
-The most common ancestries reported were Chinese 18.3%, English 11.6%, Australian 10.3%, Korean 7.8% and Indian 6.5%.
-40.9% of people spoke only English at home.
-Other languages spoken at home included Mandarin 11.7%, Korean 8.9%, Cantonese 5.7%, Italian 3.5% and Hindi 2.4%.
-The most common responses for religion were No Religion 28.9% and Catholic 26.7%.
+In the 2021 Census, there were 4,618 people in North Strathfield.
+45.0% of people were born in Australia.
+The next most common countries of birth were China 9.0%, India 6.2%, South Korea 6.1%, Nepal 3.1% and Philippines 2.9%.
+The most common ancestries reported were Chinese 21.0%, Australian 14.9%, English 12.3%, Italian 8.2% and Korean 7.6%.
+43.6% of people spoke only English at home.
+Other languages spoken at home included Mandarin 9.7%, Korean 7.0%, Cantonese 6.2%, Nepali 3.1% and Italian 3.0%.
+The most common responses for religion were No Religion 31.2% and Catholic 26.7%.